 Instructions

-- Place the red pepper flakes and peppercorns on the bottom of each jar.
+- Place garlic, ginger, bay leaf, red pepper flakes, and peppercorns in the bottom of a 32-ounce jar (or two 16-ounce jars).

 joe says